DSBench: A Comprehensive Benchmark for Evaluating External and In-Cabin Risks: DSBench: A Comprehensive Benchmark Focusing on Driving Safety

 \section{DSBench: A Comprehensive Benchmark Focusing on Driving Safety}

 To construct a comprehensive safety evaluation benchmark that covers both external environmental risks and in-cabin driving behavior risks, we propose \textbf{DSBench}.
 This section introduces our multi-stage annotation framework, with the overall workflow illustrated in Figure ~\ref{fig:annotation}.
+And the details of data stat